MailTape/MailTape-v1/_posts/2016-02-07-Clea-Vincent.md

 C.V.: " _I recently wrote a songs for Kumi, I really enjoyed working with her, she's so cute!!!
 I'm her best fan!_“

 <p id="outroduction">
-That's all folks, thanks to Cléa Vincent for her kindness, Celestin for the huge artwork (again) !
+That's all folks, thanks to [Cléa Vincent](https://www.facebook.com/cleavincentmusic/?fref=ts) for her kindness, [Célestin](https://www.facebook.com/slipontherock/) for the huge artwork (again) !
 See you next week!.</p>